Many Faces of Mental Health

 Compassion changes lives

 You’ll also see caregivers who received support or connection to support groups.
-Together, these stories show how strengthening services, building confident workforces, and offering compassionate support can change lives.
+Together, these stories show how strengthening services, building confident workforces, and offering compassionate support can changes lives.
 The portrait series highlights stories of resilience and recovery, while underscoring the urgent need for accessible, quality mental services worldwide.

 Here are some of their stories.